aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|-|

 **Description**: Summons a [level I beast](monsters-npcs/beasts-and-plants.md#animals) to faithfully serve and fight for you.
 The beast understands simple gesticulated commands and carries them out to the best of its ability.
-When the spell ends, the animal, or its remains are returned to its origin.
+When the spell ends the animal, or its remains, are returned to its origin.

 **Special**:
 - You can only have one summon at any one time.